EagleHawk/aws-s3-nodejs-curd-operation/README.md

     node s3bucketOP.js --help

-This will let you know what arguments are to be passed.
+This will let you know what arguments are to be passed and the list of available operations.

+To acquire more help on the available actions, you can run for example node s3bucketOP.js addbucket --help

 The S3 documentation has a good overview of the [restrictions for bucket names](http://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) for when you start making your own buckets.